Psalm 104 – LORD of All Creation

 The earth is satisfied with the fruit of Your works.

 a.
-He sends the springs into the valleys: In the previous section, the Psalmist considered what God did with the waters of the earth after the flood in Noah’s day.
+He sends the springs into the valleys: In the previous section, the psalmist referred to what God did with the waters of the earth after the flood in Noah’s day.
 Now he considers how God distributed waters across the land, sending springs into the valleys to give drink to every beast of the field.

 i.
 Wild donkeys: “Which he mentions, partly because they are dry and thirsty creatures; and partly because they live in dry and desolate wildernesses, and are neither ruled nor regarded by men, and are most stupid creatures, and yet are plentifully provided for by the care and bounty of Divine Providence.”
 (Poole)